erparker/CachedCells/README.md

 UITableViewCells are redrawn each time they are dequeued, which can cause a huge drop in scroll performance if software drawing is needed.

-Want to know if your app is using off-screen drawing?
+Want to know if your app is using offscreen drawing?
 Use Instruments!
 In Xcode, run the profiler and choose Core Animation.
 While your app is running, find the box that says "Color Offscreen-Rendered Yellow"

 ![Instruments Image](http://i.imgur.com/Kynx8Tw.png)